companieshouse/psc-discrepancies.api.ch.gov.uk/README.md

 ## Usage

 The usage of this API is primarily through accessing the web app `psc-discrepancies.web.ch.gov.uk`.
-At this time there is no requirement to make this a public API.
+At this time (May 12, 2020) there is no requirement to make this a public API.

 #### POSTMAN